 The mission of this research experience is to bring a diverse group of undergraduate students together to walk the path of professional scientists and graduate students, so they can become more confident about doing research and communicating their findings to the public.

-For ten weeks, the REU students will be working with faculty and students mentors, learning about CREST CAChE research and projects by going out into the field and participating in professional workshops.
+For ten weeks, the REU students worked with faculty and students mentors, learning about CREST CAChE research and projects by going out into the field and participating in professional workshops.
 We would like to introduce the REU student cohort and their projects:

-Andrea Santiago will work side by side with Dr. Piero Gardinali Co-Director of the Southeast Environmental Research Center, Dr. Natalia Soares Quinete, and Dr. Alex Mercado on her project that will focus on determining the physiological responses of eastern mosquito fish when exposed to different levels of Methylmercury.
+Andrea Santiago was born and raised in Puerto Rico, but when Hurricane Maria struck the island, FIU stepped up and offered their support for her to move to South Florida to continue her Biology degree.
+Since then, she has joined CREST CAChE and for her research project she’s working side by side with Dr. Piero Gardinali Director of the Southeast Environmental Research Center, Dr. Natalia Soares Quinete, and Dr. Alex Mercado on her project that will focus on determining the physiological responses of eastern mosquito fish when exposed to different levels of Methylmercury.
+She’s also taking part in developing and validating a methodology to extract and analyze the levels of cortisol in mosquito fish.
+Andrea wants to become a doctor or join the Air Force to pursue her passion for helping people.

 At the end of the program, students will be presenting their research and findings in a poster session during the annual CREST CAChE Symposium.
 This will mark the end and completion of the program, propelling them one step closer to their future career path.